Do you have students that slump in chairs, fall over nothing, or even fall out of chairs? The problem could be gross motor skills! Say what?!?

 How can you build gross motor skills in the classroom?

-I do a few fun things during transitions and skill practice to help build gross motor skills because there is not enough time during recess and physical education classes.
+All things considered, you could do a few fun things during transitions and skill practice to help build gross motor skills because there is not enough time during recess and physical education classes.
+Grab FREE Gross and Fine Motor Ideas.

 1. Lay on Belly

-when watching videos, playing games, working on computers, or hearing books.It is very difficult for some students.
-Watch to see who sits up first!
-Check out this postabout Brain Research for other ways to help with learning.
+While watching videos, playing games, working on computers, or hearing books let kiddos lay on the floor.
+Surprisingly, it is very difficult for some students so be sure to watch to see who sits up first!
+Obviously, those kiddos a need a LOT of practice.
+So check out this post about Brain Research for other ways to help with learning.

 2. Crab Walk

-We crab walk or bear crawl around the room.
+Instead of walking, kiddos can crab walk or bear crawl around the room.
+Surely, it will also help slow down those kiddos that like to run!
 Just be sure to have small groups go at one time.
-Everyone at once can be a mess!
+Subsequentially, everyone at once can be a mess!

 3. Push Up Hold